apify/apify-docs/content/docs/webhooks/ad_hoc_webhooks.md

 ];
 ```

-## Creating an ad hoc webhook dynamically
+## Creating an ad-hoc webhook dynamically

-You can also create a webhook dynamically from the code of your actor using the `Apify.addWebhook()` function:
+You can also create a webhook dynamically from the code of your actor using the [`Actor.addWebhook()`](https://sdk.apify.com/api/apify/class/Actor#addWebhook) function:

 ```js
 import { Actor } from 'apify';